anisssoudki/a-maze-ing/backend/game_api/README.md

 Things you may want to cover:

 * Ruby version
+ruby '2.6.1'
 * System dependencies
+    cors gem
+    rails
 * Configuration

 * Database creation
+rake db:migrate
 * Database initialization
+rake db:migrate
 * How to run the test suite

 * Services (job queues, cache servers, search engines, etc.)

 * Deployment instructions
+ if needed to be deployed switch to postgress database currently using sqlite
 * ...